 - There aren’t enough venues or the money to modernize the venues it has.

-- There is no regional theater here to work toward or grow into (although the Zach Scott Theatre and Austin Playhouse both hope to become that aspirational top to Austin’s food chain).
+- There is no regional theatre here to work toward or grow into (although the Zach Scott Theatre and Austin Playhouse both hope to become that aspirational top to Austin’s food chain).

 - Austin’s wealth is so new that local philanthropy is still lagging behind our incomes.